Buying guide

 Open the sprinkler valve service reviews

-These pages cover a valve box, waterproof wire connectors, replacement solenoids, a preassembled manifold, and outdoor tags for station labels.
+These pages cover valve boxes, replacement valve bodies, waterproof wire connectors, solenoids, a preassembled manifold, and outdoor tags for station labels.

 Bottom line